 The Celtics kept their two first-round picks Thursday, taking Oklahoma State sophomore guard Marcus Smart at No. 6 and Kentucky freshman guard/forward James Young at No. 17.
 For what it's worth, both are high-quality players with a big upside.

 "We wanted to stay at No. 6 or move up.
 We wanted to make other trades in recent days -- we've been on the phone quite a bit with other teams about other ideas," said Grousbeck after Smart was selected.
 "Nothing ever seemed close to fruition no matter how hard we tried.
 I remember trading for Kevin Garnett in 2007 and we got a phone call about that from Minnesota on July 30 or 31.
-So the trade season is not over yet.

 "I said fireworks were a possibility.
 It takes two to tango around here.
 There just hasn't been much movement.
 Typically on draft days we make at least two trades, if not three.
 It's just sort of the way we roll -- Trader Danny.
 We like to be aggressive with rebuilding this team and become a contender again as quickly as possible."